jrcain-usgs/asc-public-docs/docs/concepts/control-networks/automatic-registration.md

 ## Restricting Input Pixel Ranges

-!!! danger "TODO - Update Link"

-    TODO: Update **Input Pixels** and **Special Pixel** links to new docs once those pages are migrated.

-The validity of the [input pixels](https://DOI-USGS.github.io/ISIS3/gh-pages/ISIS_Cube_Format) of the Pattern Chip is the very first test performed.
+The validity of the [input pixels](../isis-fundamentals/cube-format.md#what-are-pixels) of the Pattern Chip is the very first test performed.
 Prior to the match algorithm being invoked during the walk process, a simple test is performed to ensure there are enough pixels to work with.
-Pixels are deemed valid if they are in the minimum/maximum range and/or they are not [special pixel](https://DOI-USGS.github.io/ISIS3/gh-pages/Special_Pixels.html) values.
+Pixels are deemed valid if they are in the minimum/maximum range and/or they are not [special pixel](../isis-fundamentals/special-pixels.md) values.

 The Pattern Chip is only checked once.
 If it does not contain enough valid pixels, the match is deemed to fail.
 Otherwise, the walk through